 The Committee revised the Core Principles in 2012, taking into account significant developments in the global financial markets and regulatory landscape since the issuance of the 2006 Core Principles.
-A key revision was to build in the concept of proportionality throughout, enabling "the revised Core Principles and their assessment criteria [to] accommodate a diverse range of banking systems.
-The proportionate approach also allows assessments of compliance with the Core Principles that are commensurate with the risk profile and systemic importance of a broad spectrum of banks (from large internationally active banks to small, non-complex deposit-taking institutions)."
-13 The 2012 revisions also gave greater attention to the complementarity between the macroprudential and microprudential elements of effective supervision, urging supervisors to assess risk in a broader context than that of the balance sheet of individual institutions.
+A key revision was to incorporate the concept of proportionality, in order to accommodate a diverse range of banking systems.
+In the context of the standards imposed by supervisors on banks, the proportionality concept is reflected in those Principles focused on supervisors' assessment of banks' risk management, where the Principles prescribe a level of supervisory expectation commensurate with a bank's risk profile and systemic importance.
+The 2012 revisions also gave greater attention to the complementarity between macroprudential and microprudential elements of effective supervision, urging supervisors to assess risk in a broader context than that of the balance sheet of individual institutions (for example, considering the macroeconomic environment, subsector trends and risks posed by non-banks).